Sc0tticus/Hooks-Fun/notes.md

 1. How do you create a state in a functional component ?
    -When it comes to declaring state we use the useState() Hook
 2. Explain the purporse of useState() Hook

+# CH7 - Lazy Initial State

+Whenever you have a bigger process which is going to give you the initial state value, & that you put it in a function - then instead of writing the function only - do make sure that your follow the lazy initialization.

+Chapter 7 Questions:

+1. Explain lazy initilization with useState() hook OR
+2. What exactly is lazy initilization ?

+-On every re-render the useState() hook is called and when you do not want to execute the initial methods, then you write a returning function inside useState() so that it does not call it on every re-render.